 Enriched, in-depth study of the processes of human communication.
 Includes the relationship between language and culture, acquisition of first and second languages, languages in contact, sociolinguistics and the effects of both language and culture on inter/intra group communication.
 Languages spoken in the local area are used as the basis of study.
 Requires individual research paper and oral presentations of readings in a seminar setting.
 (Same as Anthropology 104H.)
-Prerequisite: High school or college GPA of 3.0 or above.

-English 206 Introduction to Language Structure and Use
+Introduction to Language Structure and Use